-Wayne Hillis is a trial lawyer and the firm’s Managing Partner.
+Wayne Hillis is a highly experienced trial lawyer.
 Throughout his 30+ year career, Wayne has represented clients in high-stakes, complex business, securities, and employment litigation and arbitration.
 With over 200 trials under his belt, he has the experience and trial skills to zealously represent his clients and prevail at trial.
 Wayne also uses that experience and resulting judgment to guide his clients to the best resolution for their business.

 As a securities trial lawyer, Wayne represents securities broker-dealers, investment advisors, and individual investment professionals in state and federal courts and in FINRA arbitrations defending all manner of securities-related claims.
 Wayne also has served as lead coordinating counsel and lead trial counsel in several mass actions.
 In addition, Wayne also represents clients in responding to the full gamut of regulatory inquiries, investigations, and enforcement actions.